MonetDBSolutions/squll/README.md

-# SQLprobes
+# Sqalpel

 ## Description
-SQLprobes is the collection of driver programs for performance experiments against a DBMS.
+Sqalpel is the collection of driver programs for performance experiments against a DBMS.
 For background information see the paper [Discrimative Performance Benchmarking](https://www.cwi.nl/~mk/scalpel.pdf).

 ## Installation